New Warriors: Publication history

 Grace and Kaz are also introduced in the third issue.
 Grace is a teenager who has a natural talent with technology.
 Kaz builds the weapons that Night Thrasher designs.
 On their first mission the team goes up against a new Zodiac.
 Longstrike is killed when she tries to take on this incarnation's version of Cancer.
 In issue #6, the team reveals each of their identities to the rest of the team.
 This is the first time Ripcord is clearly identified as Stacy X. Night Thrasher does not reveal his identity to the team, but it is revealed to the readers at the end of the issue.

 Night Thrasher announces that he is breaking up the team.
 Sofia comes to their headquarters and joins the team after making an impassioned speech about why they should stay together.
-She becomes Renascence.
-Renascence uses six metallic tentacles that can fire energy blasts.
-She also uses technology that creates a force field around her.
+She assumes the identity of Renascence, utilizing six metallic tentacles that can fire energy blasts and technology that creates a force field around her.
 Several new characters are introduced during the series' run.
 They include a team of supervillains named Alphaclan.
 In issue #10, a third teenager named Aja is introduced as part of the support staff.
 He is another technological expert, specializing in computers.

 Later in the series the team is apprehending another new supervillain team, the Dread Dealers, when they are attacked by the New Warriors Task Force, led in part by Detective Bev Sykes.
 During the battle, Ripcord and Skybolt are apparently killed (Stacy X shows up later with her powers in Vengeance #1).
 The team finds out that Night Thrasher has been manipulating them all while finding artifacts necessary to make a time machine.
 His plan is to go back in time to stop the Stamford accident and keep his brother from dying.
 Instead, the team ends up in a future in which the country is run by Iron Man (who in this reality is a resurrected Dwayne Taylor) and Night Thrasher is Tony Stark.
 Taylor kills the defenseless Stark simply because he is an "enemy of the state".
 Donyell ends up having to kill the brother he traveled through time to save.
 Once the team is back in their own time, they agree to disband.